 The characteristics Blink carried make it approachable and as a consequence this causes distractions.
 Users attempted to chat with Blink and requested for more bee-punchline.
 Although we loved to see the engagement happening but with the early stage of the product, Blink has not equipped the ability to handle the various "small talks".
 Blink could not distinguish some todo items and small talks, and it ended up confused users and added everything on to the list, which is not an expected interaction for users.
 And the repeated conversations make Blink sounds like a can message robot and we want to avoid that.

 I researched the feedback channel and trying to pin the pain point for Blink users, and here is my observation:

 Users lose track of product value.

 Instructions are scattered throughout the chat flow.

-We found out that users are more familiar with the traditional UI when it comes to learning the instruction.
+I found out that users are more familiar with the traditional UI when it comes to learning the instruction.
 In

 the current design, to retrieve instructions users need to text particular keywords which is not as easy to adopt